bennn/dissertation/dissertation/scrbl/README.md

 - [X] jv what can Shallow do to approximate blame? (keep 1st only, use srcloc instead of id)
 - [-] jv remark that Shallow\blame is mitigated by running Deep
 - [X] fh typo TS def, chapter 6, mixing lang L with type X
-- [ ] st benchmarks, new threat, some benchmarks have boundaries that we wrote to contextual modules!! alts = consider this as partial lattice with ctx attached (is current really the same??!) use unsafe boundary for context port entire library
+- [X] st benchmarks, new threat, some benchmarks have boundaries that we wrote to contextual modules!! alts = consider this as partial lattice with ctx attached (is current really the same??!) use unsafe boundary for context port entire library
-- [ ] st benchmarks, threat, data / structs all in one file
-      arose from snake,tetris,zombie arose because of SCV limitations what could results be in a ... synth2 ... without the wall
+- [X] st benchmarks, threat, data / structs all in one file arose from snake,tetris,zombie arose because of SCV limitations what could results be in a ... synth2 ... without the wall
+- [X] st fig 48 unclear, use new example, the point is only check at elim forms and upcast changes the elim forms lazy-fact is bad because it upcasts the result instead of the value
+- [X] st p49 wrappers also cause identity problems, the trouble is not only cost and correctness
+- [X] st fig 25 does not blame net/url blames interface! double check, get it right
+- [X] st fig 26 be clear its the same error as no types whatsoever
+- [X] st snake and tetris are both educational and game
+- [X] cd "nearby" clarify 'cannot describe designs'
 - [ ] st sampling, try the worst-case bounds ... what if picked (N slowest) (N fastest) (N slow, N fast) ... what are the odds for that?

-- [ ] st fig 48 unclear, use new example, the point is only check at elim forms and upcast changes the elim forms lazy-fact is bad because it upcasts the result instead of the value
-- [ ] st p49 wrappers also cause identity problems, the trouble is not only cost and correctness
+- [ ] cd fig 46 unclear why checks must be there ... add example?
+      also perhaps discuss casts vs checks
 - [ ] st sec 2 whats the idea here, what inference systems in bounds? be clear the goal (stepping stones) ... why else discuss set-based analysis
 - [ ] st more lisp ....
 SPCL does typechecking for -> too, but undocumented